 - 6. The gNB-DU_A sends the F1AP UE CONTEXT RELEASE REQUEST message to the gNB-CU_A. including a Cause set to "PLMN not served by the CU". - 7.
-The gNB-DU_B sends the F1AP INITIAL UL RRC MESSAGE to the gNB-CU_B. including the NR CGI associated with PLMN_B, the C-RNTI indicated by the gNB-DU_A at step 2, and the RRC-Container with the RRC message received in step 5. - 8.
-The gNB-CU_A triggers the F1AP UE Context Release procedure.

-NOTE: Initiating procedures from gNB-DU_A towards gNB-CU_A and from gNB-DU_B to gNB-CU_B in parallel is not precluded.
+The gNB-DU_B sends the F1AP INITIAL UL RRC MESSAGE to the gNB-CU_B. including the NR CGI associated with PLMN_B, the C-RNTI indicated by the gNB-DU_A at step 2, and the RRC-Container IE and the RRC-Container-RRCSetupComplete IE with the RRC message received in step1 and step 5 respectively.
+The RRC-Container-RRCSetupComplete IE are included in the INITIAL UL RRC MESSAGE TRANSFER for the case of network sharing and shall contain the RRC messages received via the RRC UL-DCCH-Message IE from the UE, but never previously sent to the gNB-CU_B. - 8.
+The gNB-CU_A triggers the F1AP UE Context Release procedure. - NOTE: Initiating procedures from $gNB-DU_A$ towards $gNB-CU_A$ and from $gNB-DU_B$ to $gNB-CU_B$ in parallel is not precluded.